Social media is shattering America's understanding of Charlie Kirk's death

 The day after Vance and Kimmel made their comments, a charging document filed by authorities in Utah told its own story of the killer.

 Robinson had grown up in a conservative household but had started to lean to the political left, with a specific focus on gay and trans-rights, according to the document.
-His mother allegedly told law enforcement that those changing views did appear to be a motivating factor behind shooting Kirk, who regularly attacked trans people.
+His mother allegedly told law enforcement that those changing views did appear to be a motivating factor behind shooting Kirk, who regularly attacked the trans community online and on his podcast.

 "The guy [Charlie Kirk] spreads too much hate," Robinson said, according to the document.